mlaa/digitalpedagogy/keywords/praxis.md

 ### Bethany Nowviskie, Jeremy Boggs, and J. K. Purdom Lindblad
 University of Virginia | Scholars' Lab | [Website](http://scholarslab.org/)

-<div class="invitebox">This blue box will contain text, currently being copyedited, that will explain that the following keyword is in an unedited stage, presented here for open peer review.</div>
+<div class="invite-box">This blue box will contain text, currently being copyedited, that will explain that the following keyword is in an unedited stage, presented here for open peer review.</div>

 ## CURATORIAL STATEMENT